jicksy/behavioral_cloning/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24) My model is based on [NVIDIA paper](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
+My model is based on [NVIDIA paper](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
 The model uses 6 convolutional layers and 4 fully connected dense layers.
 The code can be found in lines: 93 to 115
 The data is normalized in the model using a Keras lambda layer (code line 96).
+I have used RELU activation, and also added a dropout layer to reduce overfitting.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 111).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 121).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
-I started off with the sample data provided by Udacity and augmented the data to make it more appropriate.
+I started off with the sample data provided by Udacity and augmented the data to make better learning.

 For details about how I created the training data, see the next section.